Why do I have a bump on my mouth inside the cheek?

 2. You have a soft, blister-like lump

-The appearance of a soft, fluid-filled, and often bluish lump at any site in your mouth, especially on the inside of the lower lip, commonly indicates a condition called mucoceles or mucoid cysts.
-They are the most common cause of salivary gland problems.
+The appearance of a soft, fluid-filled, and clear or bluish lump at any site in your mouth, especially on the inside of the lower lip, commonly indicates a condition called mucoceles or mucoid cysts.
+Along with fibromas, they are one of the most common growths of the mouth (affecting around 2.4 out of every 1,000 people).

 The salivary glands are connected to the mouth surface by ducts that release saliva.
 When injured, saliva becomes trapped in the inner layer of your mouth.
 A painful swelling may appear, ranging from a few millimeters to a few centimeters.